 Mount Tecumseh, 4000 Footers Hiking List – On the same day that I publicized my Owl’s Head, Conserving Wilderness article, the Appalachian Mountain Club (AMC) posted an article about some of the mountains on the White Mountain 4000 footers hiking list may not be over 4,000 feet.
 Being over 4,000 feet is one of the criteria for a mountain to be on the list.
 While our articles focus on different mountains on the hiking list, they both suggest that the time is coming for the AMC 4000 footer club to reevaluate the hiking list.

 Lidar, a laser based technology, is currently being used to remap the White Mountains.
 This technology is very accurate at determining mountain elevations.
 And it was made public that the Lidar data is indicating that at least one mountain, Mount Tecumseh, is under the 4,000 foot criteria.
-According to the data Tecumseh is 3,995 feet, not 4,003 feet.
+According to the data Tecumseh is 3,995 feet (see footnote for actual new height), not 4,003 feet.
 Will the Lidar data reveal that Mount Isolation (4,004 feet) and Mount Waumbek (4,006 feet) are also below the 4,000 foot criteria?